 Positive cases now number 48 in Avoyelles

+There have now been more than 50 confirmed cases of the Coronavirus in Avoyelles Parish.

-Three more cases of COVID-19 were reported Wednesday by the state in Avoyelles Parish.
-As of Wednesday noon, there are 48 confirmed cases of COVID-19 in Avoyelles Parish.
+Eight more cases of COVID-19 were reported Wednesday by the state in Avoyelles Parish.
+As of Wednesday noon, there are 56 confirmed cases of COVID-19 in Avoyelles Parish.
 There has been one death from the disease.

 The parish has conducted 217 COVID tests with 169 being negative for coronavirus.